Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 By wrapping the tail in an `IVar`, we can allow other threads to compute it.

-A pipeline consists of 3 roles: producer, transformer and consumer.
+A pipeline consists of 3 roles: producer, mapper and consumer.

 * `producer`: a stream source that produces values, it often creates `IVar` and forks dedicated task for value-producing, and returns the `IVar` reference.